 – Marlene Adelmann, Herbal Academy Director

-For those brand new to herbal medicine, please join us at the beginner level in the Introductory Herbal Course.
+For those brand new to herbs, please join us at the beginner level in the Introductory Herbal Course.
 This program gives students with little or no herbal experience a glimpse into the world of herbs while helping to build a strong foundation and learn the basics of herbalism.
-Students learn about the medicinal properties of herbs as well as how to use them and how to make teas, tinctures, and body care products.
+Students learn about the wellness-supporting properties of herbs as well as how to use them and how to make teas, tinctures, and body care products.

 Students with some prior experience can get started in the Intermediate Herbal Course which takes students beyond the basics exploring topics such as safety and side effects; discussions about theory and energetics; in-depth coverage of physiology; and guidance for herbal formulation.